chancecontra/M365-Copilot-Adoption-Dashboard/README.md

 3. Enter required parameters that you collected in step 1. of the setup.
 ![Screenshot showing template.](/Images/Start1.png)
 4. Wait for data to load.
 5. Replace **Insert Company Logo** image with real logo of your organization.
-Look for how to insert image in Power BI desktop if you don't know how.
+Look for how to insert image in Power BI desktop if you don't know how.</br>
 ![Screenshot showing logo.](/Images/Start2.png)
 7. **REQUIRED**: Save your file as PBIX.
 Rembember this is just template loaded with data - until you save the file as pbix.
 8. Optional: Publish and configure daily scheduled refresh.
 Again look on the internet for details.
-If you have credential issues make sure they follow these settings and everything should work:
+If you have credential issues make sure they follow these settings and everything should work:</br>
 ![Screenshot showing credentials.](/Images/Start3.png)
 ## Known Issues
 1. Due to standard report features - Copilot activity on a given day, the report becomes available within 72 hours of the end of that day (in UTC) - you might notice delays even when refreshing dashboard for some values up to 3 days from the refresh time.